nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Recording a reader returning a book requires a user input from the CLI.
 The respective parsers will parse the user input to check whether the input is valid, the input is valid if
-1. The reader and book specified exists in the code base.
+1. The book specified exists in the code base.
-2. The reader is borrowing the book and the book is borrowed by the reader
+2. The book is borrowed by someone
 3. There is such a valid borrowing record existing in the code base

 Then take the following pseudo processes:
-1. Obtain the Reader object and the Book object based on the identity provided by the user
+1. Obtain the Book object based on the identity provided by the user
-2. Mark a corresponding record as returned by indicating the dateReturned field.
+2. Mark the corresponding record as returned by indicating the dateReturned field.
 3. Remove the book from reader's borrowing list and set book's borrower to null

 Given below is an example usage scenario of how the `return` mechanism behaves at each step.
 In our example and the